-Activists rally against hate on Charlottesville anniversary
+Heavy security as Charlottesville anniversary weekend opens

-Police are blocking off streets and mobilizing hundreds of officers for the anniversary of a deadly white nationalist rally in Charlottesville, Virginia, alarming activists who plan to rally against the hatred and bloodshed that shocked the nation last summer.
+CHARLOTTESVILLE, Va.
+(AP) — Police blocked off streets and mobilized hundreds of officers for the anniversary of white supremacist violence in Charlottesville, Virginia.
+The security measures alarmed activists but reassured others who said they have painful memories of last year’s chaos.

-State and local authorities framed this weekend’s heightened security as a necessary precaution, but some community activists are concerned the measures could be a counterproductive overreaction.
+Local and state authorities framed the weekend’s heightened security as a necessary precaution.

-An independent investigation of last year’s rally violence, led by a former federal prosecutor, found the chaos stemmed from a passive response by law enforcement and poor preparation and coordination between state and city police.
+Late Saturday morning, when many businesses in a popular downtown shopping district were beginning to open, law enforcement officers outnumbered visitors.
+Concrete barriers and metal fences had been erected, and police were searching bags at two checkpoints where people could enter or leave.

+Nearby, dozens of officers carrying helmets and with gas masks strapped to their belts stood watch in the park where hundreds of white nationalists gathered last summer at a rally planned in part to protest the city’s plans to remove a statue of Robert E. Lee.
+The event descended into violence, with clashes erupting between attendees and counterprotesters.

 Most Read Nation & World Stories